rage/java-programming/data/part-2/1-problems-and-patterns.md

 <programming-exercise name='Square root of sum' tmcname='part02-Part02_02.SquareRootOfSum'>

 <!-- Kirjoita ohjelma, joka lukee käyttäjältä kaksi kokonaislukua ja tulostaa lukujen summan neliöjuuren.
 Ohjelman ei tarvitse käsitellä negatiivisia lukuja. -->
-Write a program that reads two integers from the user, and prints the square root of the sum of these integers.
+Write a program that reads two integers from the user and prints the square root of the sum of these integers.
 The program does not need to work with negative values.

 <!-- Saat annetun luvun neliöjuuren laskettua komennolla `Math.sqrt` seuraavasti: -->
-You can get the square root of an integer with the command `Math.sqrt` like this:
+You can calculate the square root of an integer with the command `Math.sqrt` like this:

 <!-- ```java
 int luku = 42;